HarryPaniccc/DnD/Session Notes/Eclipse/Eclipse Campaign Journal.md

 # Plot Summary
 The town of [[Nethendell]] sits on the southern side of the pass that separates the northern [[Zitrumea]] regions from the central.
 Living in the shadow of the [[Tower of Yierdur]], the people of Nethendell have lived a peaceful life.
 The town is built above an ancient temple to [[Sehanine]].

 Talk of Orcs in the surrounding hills have sent a stir among the townsfolk, and though the lord vassal of Nethendell has fallen ill, his son, [[Lord Eskel Termon]], has assured the townsfolk of safety.
-A false hope, as the village of [[Pallidmoore]] near the town fell to an army of goblins, and now the town has come under seige of the same army, the [[Khalar'hok]], lead by [[Bloodlord Mehron]] with whome Eskel is in league.
+A false hope, as the village of [[Pallidmoore]] near the town fell to an army of goblins, and now the town has come under seige by the same army, the [[Khalar'hok]], lead by [[Bloodlord Mehron]] with whome Eskel is in league.

 Eskel and Mehron seek the [[Mirror of Liraleth]], a source of power said once to be wielded by an elven warrior during the wars of the fall, so that they might corrupt it to use it as a #TODO .
 Ki Rin pair, one is taken and the other needs help

 Now with Nethendell under seige, the survivors fled to a forgotten mine in a mountain overlooking the valley.
-Related, a small sect of [[Sehanine]] worshipper elves stalk the land in hiding, maintaining small temples and such to ensure that
+Related, a small sect of [[Sehanine]] worshipper elves stalk the land in hiding, maintaining small temples and such to ensure that the mirror remains hidden.

 > Lesser house under [[Unnamed Stark House Equivalent]] are vassals of this region, and lord